pkivolowitz/CSC4730-Fall-2023/README.md

 until the end of day *n + 1* to turn it in.
 After that, it will not be accepted.

+I award partial credit even for substantial but incomplete work.
+This is unlike the real world where incomplete work earns termination from your employment.
+So hand in what you have... it's better than a zero.

 ## Grading Criteria

 | Gradable Component | Weight  | Notes   |